 activities that have already been completed.
 At the earliest, activities that are supported by the programme may begin 8 weeks after the application deadline.

-The long-term objective of the network may be a joint production or similar.
+The long-term objective of the network may be a joint production or similar but grants are not awarded for production expenses.

-Support from other Nordic organisations It is also possible to apply for support from other pan Nordic institutions and organisations, such as, for example, the Nordic Culture Fund, for the same project.
+Support from other Nordic organisations It is also possible to apply for support from other Nordic institutions and organisations, such as the Nordic Culture Fund, for the same project.
 The total funding from the Nordic-Baltic Mobility Programme and other Nordic organisations may not exceed 85% of the budget.

-For networks which will work together for up to one (1) year, it is possible to receive funding of up to EUR 20,000, but the grant from Nordic Culture Point may comprise maximum 70% of the total costs.
+For networks which will work together for up to one (1) year, it is possible to receive funding of up to EUR 20,000 but the grant from Nordic Culture Point may comprise maximum 70% of the total budget.

 A network which has received short-term funding can later apply for long-term funding.
 Please note that any short-term network funding should be reported before you can apply for long-term network funding.